znck/grammarly/README.md

 ### Version 0.8.0

-- Adds support all file schemes (except `git://`).
+- All file schemes (except `git://`) are supported.
-- Allows configuring diagnostics severity.
+- Diagnostics severity is now configurable.
-- Detailed explanation for grammar issues on hover.
+- Detailed explanation for grammar issues is provided on hover.
-- Updates diagnostics position on text change.
+- Diagnostics position are updated on text change.

 ### Version 0.7.0